onpilot/100-days-of-code/log.md

 **Thoughts:** It's been fun.
 Little by little, I can enjoy building an app on top of React library.

+### Day 40: January 24, 2022

+**Today's Progress**: Adding `github-markdown-css`, to replicate the GitHub Markdown style, into the project.
+Fix the layout.

 <!--
 ### Day 1: June 27, Monday